dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 >
 > <cite>[L0la L33tz][lola]</cite>

-She goes on to say, correctly, that right now, thanks to Lightning, "[zaps] don't dox you and everyone else you interact with for the rest of eternity."
+She goes on to say, correctly, that right now, thanks to the Lightning Network, "[zaps] don't dox you and everyone else you interact with for the rest of eternity."
 And as we've already established above, "when I cash out my zaps, nobody knows where that money went to."